dchansel/another-wordpress-boilerplate/README.md

 WordPress Boilerplate
 =====================
+My boilerplate is the combination of two wordpress projects :
+- The Wordpress Boilerplate from https://github.com/Darep/wordpress-boilerplate
+- The Multi Environnment Configuration from http://github.com/studio24/wordpress-multi-env-config.git

-WordPress Boilerplate is a simple starting point which includes WordPress as a submodule, the required configurations and a dummy plugin &amp; theme structure.
+The 'Darep' WordPress Boilerplate is a simple starting point which includes WordPress as a submodule, the required configurations and a dummy plugin &amp; theme structure.

-#### Motivation

-Typically, WordPress installations are a spaghetti of the WordPress core, plugins, themes and what have you.
-This makes upgrading WordPress a pain.
-The point of this boilerplate is to keep the WordPress core and everything else cleanly separated.
-This is achieved by using git submodules and some config hacking and Apache redirects :)
+The 'Studio24' Multi Environnment Configuration supports multiple environments such as your local development copy, a test staging site, and the live production site.

 ## Installation